fabianwilliams/agentframeworkdeepdive/README.md

 };

 // Create agent with structured output
+IChatClient chatClient = AgentConfig.GetChatClient();
-AIAgent agent = chatClient.CreateAIAgent(new ChatClientAgentOptions {
+AIAgent agent = new ChatClientAgent(
+    chatClient,
+    new ChatClientAgentOptions
+    {
         Name = "HelpfulAssistant",
         Instructions = "You are a helpful assistant.", ChatOptions = chatOptions
     });

 // Query and deserialize
 var prompt = "Please provide information about John Smith, who is a 35-year-old software engineer.";